edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 permalink: /blog/lgbtq-diversity-training/
 author: { name: Michael Hansen }
 image: blog/2019-08-28-lgbtq-diversity-training.jpg
-excerpt: Want to create a more inclusive work enviroment?
+meta: Want to create a more inclusive work enviroment?
 Read on for five actionable steps to start with when creating your LGBTQ diversity training initiatives.
 ---

 Whether you train for it or not, your employees are diverse.
 Making sure they feel valued and included is simply the right thing to do.